pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ## Drawbacks

 DRA driver developers have to give up some flexibility with regards to parameters.
-They have to learn and understand how the different numeric models work to pick one which fits their needs.
+They have to learn and understand how semantic models work to pick something which fits their needs.

 ## Alternatives

-### Pre-defined parameter types

-Instead of relying on vendor CRDs for the parameter type, Kubernetes also could define and serve one such type per numeric model.
-The downside is that this type then cannot have vendor-specific validation because it will be shared by different vendors.
-Such a type could have a field for configuration parameters, for example with a string->string map as type, but that is less user-friendly than a CRD.

 ### Injecting vendor logic into CA